gnosticdev/astro-hono-actions/package/README.md

 }
 ```

+## Advanced Usage

+### Using AsyncLocalStorage with Custom Hono Instances

+For advanced use cases involving request-scoped data and custom Hono instances, see [docs/async_hooks.md](./docs/async_hooks.md).

 ## Augmenting Type Interfaces

 When using this library, you may need to augment the type interfaces to add custom types for your environment bindings, Hono context variables, or Astro locals.
 This is especially important when using the Cloudflare adapter.